kccnma/test-studentsite/index.md

       This section can contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
     actions:
-      - label: Get Started
+      - label: Hero Button
         url: docs/index.html
   - section_id: features
     component: features_block.html
     type: featuresblock
     featureslist:
-      - title: Documentation
+      - title: Notes
         content: >-
           Donec lobortis velit sed suscipit lobortis.
 Ut non quam metus.
 Nullam a maximus mi.
 Quisque justo nunc, sollicitudin euismod euismod at,